ohler55/oj/docs/Options.md

  - `:ascii` escapes all non-ascii or characters with the hi-bit set.

- - `:unicode_xss` escapes a mode for the json gem mimic mode.
+ - `:unicode_xss` escapes a special unicodes and is xss safe.

 ### :float_precision [Fixnum]